Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 What is levered free cash flow (LFCF)?

-Levered free cash flow (LFCF) represents cash available to equity shareholders after debt obligations are met.
+Levered FCF (LFCF) represents cash available to equity shareholders after debt obligations are met.
 The formula is LFCF = Net Income + D&A - Change in NWC - CapEx + Net Borrowing.
-Unlike UFCF, which starts with earnings before interest and taxes (EBIT), LFCF starts with net income (after interest has already been deducted).
+Unlike UFCF, which starts with earnings before interest and taxes (EBIT), LFCF starts with net income after interest has already been deducted.
 This metric matters most for current owners evaluating what cash they can actually extract from the business.

 Key differences between unlevered and levered free cash flow

 The discount rate you use determines what you're measuring.
-When you discount UFCF at weighted average cost of capital (WACC), you're determining enterprise value, which represents the total value of the company's operations to all capital providers.
-When you discount LFCF at cost of equity, you're calculating equity value directly, showing what's available to shareholders after all debt obligations are met.
-The choice between these approaches depends on who's asking and why.
+When you discount UFCF at weighted average cost of capital (WACC), you're determining enterprise value.
+When you discount LFCF at cost of equity, you're calculating equity value directly.

 When to use unlevered vs levered free cash flow